About us

 We could have looked away.
 We didn't.

-We have assembled a team leaving room for growth, with the expertise to execute: sustainable mining veterans, heavy equipment operators, dredging specialists, logistics managers, and financial professionals.
+We have assembled a team leaving room for growth, and the expertise to execute: a sustainable mining veteran, heavy equipment operators, a dredging specialist, a logistics manager, and a financial professional.
 Three generations.
-Over 80 years of combined experience.
+Over 100 years of combined experience.

 One mission.